thearfa99/ListMe/README.md

 - User Authentication: Create an account and log in securely.
 - Task Management: Add, update, mark as complete, and delete tasks.
+- Automatic Mailing: Once a task is marked complete user recieves a mail.
 - Persistent Storage: Tasks are stored in a MongoDB database.
 - JWT Authentication: Secure API endpoints with JSON Web Tokens.